Older than America: Production

 The film was inspired by events from Lightning's life, and the lives of her family members and community.
 Her father, who occasionally had violent outbursts, had been silent about his childhood.
 When Lightning was 18, her father committed suicide.
 This shocking event launched her on a quest, as she attempted to find out about her father's mysterious childhood.
 In the course of her research, she found herself visiting the Indian boarding school where her father, along with many First Nations children, had been institutionalized as a boy.
 She saw the large cemetery behind the school, with the names of so many young students on the headstones.
 From this disturbing experience, the concept for the film emerged.

 While the filmmaker is from Canada, the film is set in America, and was shot primarily at the Fond du Lac Indian Reservation in Minnesota.
-Filming took place in late 2006 on or around the Fond du Lac Reservation and Cloquet, Minnesota.
+Filming took place in late 2006 on or around the Fond du Lac Reservation and Cloquet and Esko, Minnesota.